 - Forms interaction: fill textfield, file uploading, choose an item from selectbox, check the box, click the button etc.

 - Take a screenshot

 - Cookies management

 SWD also has functionality helping to test ajax-based web-applications.
-SWD has two kinds of wait functions: implicit wait (wait for given amount of time and then continue execution) and explicit wait (SWD waits for certain conditions to be fullfilled, e.g., some element should appear/dissapear from the page).
-This functionality allows us to write tests for ajax-based applications in agile manner.
+SWD has two kinds of waiting functions: implicit wait (wait for given amount of time and then continue execution) and explicit wait (SWD waits for certain conditions to be fulfilled, e.g., some element should appear/disappear from the page).
+This functionality allows us to write tests for ajax-based applications in an agile manner.

 It is a small part of functionality the SWD has.

 By the way, SWD is not a test library.
 So, you have to add some test library to your project to write a test using the SWD.
 It could be JUnit, NUnit, PHPUnit etc. See a full list here.

 We need to have some web-application/website, SWD, testing library and some IDE.

 All the examples were written using SWD’s Java binding, JUnit, and Eclipse.
 The test set and all other files needed for test execution are being stored at the bitbucket repository.